Etymology of Karakoram Range

 Other sub-ranges in the Karakoram mountain chains include the Hispar Muztagh, Masherbrum Mountains, Panmah Muztagh, etc.

 Listed below are the seven passes of the Karakoram Range:

-Also known as Mingteke Pass, it is located between Pakistan and Xinjiang.
-The name Mintaka means a thousand goats in Kyrgyz.
+Mintika Pass: Also known as Mingteke Pass, it is located between Pakistan and Xinjiang.
+The name Mintaka means ‘a thousand goats’ in Kyrgyz.

-There are actually two passes, the eastern or 'Old' Mustagh Pass and the 'New' Mustagh Pass, about 16 km to the west.
-The pass is on the watershed between the rivers which flow towards the Tarim basin and those flowing to the Indian Ocean
+Mustagh Pass: There are actually two passes, the eastern or 'Old' Mustagh Pass and the 'New' Mustagh Pass, about 16 km to the west.
+The pass is on the watershed between the rivers which flow towards the Tarim basin and those flowing to the Indian Ocean.